Bayesian inference of three-dimensional gas maps: II. Galactic HI: Method

-It should be noted also that the measured brightness temperature would be altered also by noise term which here we denote by $n$.
-We model $n$ as an additive Gaussian white noise $p(n)=\mathcal{G}(n,N)$ with the diagonal covariance in harmonic space $\tilde{N}=2\pi\sigma^2_n\delta(\mathbf{k}-\mathbf{k}')$ as in \citet{mertsch2021b}.
-We approximate the noise level of the HI4PI data \citep[see Tab.
+It should also be noted that the measured brightness temperature would also be altered by noise term which here we denote by $n$.
+We modelled $n$ as an additive Gaussian white noise $p(n)=\mathcal{G}(n,N)$ with the diagonal covariance in harmonic space $\tilde{N}=2\pi\sigma^2_n\delta(\mathbf{k}-\mathbf{k}')$ as in \citet{mertsch2021b}.
+We approximated the noise level of the HI4PI data \citep[see Tab.
 1 in][]{HI4PI2016} with $\sigma_n=50 \, \text{mK}$.
 The final data model for the brightness temperature is then

 The likelihood function can then be written as (see also \citealt{mertsch2021b} for more details):